SCREENING DOWN SYNDROME IN EARLY PREGNANCY

 BIOCHEMICAL ANALYSIS:-

 1 .
-Double marker – (1st trimester < 13 weeks ) blood test of mother to find levels of hormones beta hcg and papp-a.
+Double marker – (1st trimester < 13 weeks ) blood test of mother to find levels of hormones free beta HCG and PAPP A MOM .
 Their values are combined with ultrasound parameters and mother age and a probability of down syndrome is calculated.
+PAPP A MOM levels also help predict risk of developing hypertension in mother and risk of growth retardation of the fetus.

 Prenatel screening for Down syndrome is still an informed choice and the couple has the right to decide.whether they would like to go through screening or not.